Is it possible to stay in Singapore for a week on a business meeting without getting bitten? I.e. are there a lot of mosquitoes in the central area?

 Most repelents doesn`t work for me, and my doctor advised me that with my not so well health condition I shouldn`t get anything tropical, thats why I`m concerned. :)

 http://www.southeastasiatraveladvice.com/2011/01/southeast-asia-packing-list.html This Southeast Asia Packing list has some suggestions on how to pack to avoid mosquitoes.
 They are there in Singapore, but are not a huge issue.
-You should be okay if you take a few precautions like dressing appropriately. almost 7 years ago
+You should be okay if you take a few precautions like dressing appropriately. over 7 years ago

 I lived in Singapore for two years and did not really notice Mosquito's as being a major issue.
 I would however as Jarred has pointed out above to take every precaution against them, be it using a repellent such as DEET and dressing to cover up as much as possible.
 Here's a few excellent articles in relation to staying safe and healthy in Asia